pranav1601/multi-task-learner/README.md

     * Resource Considerations: This tiered approach also allows for early stopping at any phase based on validation performance, making it adaptable to different computational constraints.

 #### Practical Implementation
-- In practice, I would:

 * Monitor validation performance on both tasks separately and use a combined metric for overall model quality
 * Implement task sampling strategies based on dataset sizes and task difficulty
 * Use task-specific learning rates if one task is more difficult than the other

+# Implementation of Training Loop
+### Progressive Unfreezing
+- Initial State: Begin with frozen backbone, trainable task heads
+- Gradual Adaptation: Unfreeze 3 transformer layers at a time from top down

+### Loss Calculation
+- Direct Weighting: Simple weighted sum of task losses

+### Optimization
+- Standard AdamW: recommended defaults for NLP fine-tuning
+- Learning Rate Schedule: Linear schedule with warmup
+- Gradient Clipping: Prevent gradient explosion in multi-task setting

+### Evaluation
+- Task-Specific Metrics: Track accuracy and F1 for each task
+- Simple Aggregation: Average metrics for model selection
+- Checkpoint Saving: Save best model based on combined score